Redeem Now Ends in:

 To play an F power chord, find the root note F on the G string (10th fret).

-• Place your index finger on the 10th fret of the G string (F).
+• Place your index finger on the 10th fret of the G string and your ring finger across the 13th frets of the B and high E strings.

 G String - G Power Chord